thedevdojo/auth-website/content/docs/extend/components.md

 php artisan vendor:publish --tag=auth:components
 ```

 This command will publish the default components to `resources/views/components/app/elements`.
 Any components in this folder can be used as opposed to the default components.
-This gives you ultimate flexibility on how your authentication will look and feel.
+This gives you ultimate flexibility in customizing the appearance and behavior of your authentication pages.

 Next, you need to specify which component you want to override.